 Start by creating a routine of 20 minutes or less that you dedicate each day to cleaning up a little.
 Whether it’s right when you wake up, during lunch, or after the kids and pets are sleeping, a small chunk each day dedicated to cleaning will help you stay on top of the mess.

 You’ll prevent it from consuming the house until the weekend when you might have to spend your whole day cleaning up everything.
 Do a quick round through the kitchen, the living room, the playroom, and bathrooms to clear clutter and clean any troublesome messes like toothpaste or juice spills.

 As soon as your children are old enough, start teaching them about putting everything back in its place when they’re done using it.
 Of course, you’ll spend a couple of years cleaning up after your child, but you can start training them to help you keep the house clean from a very young age.

-With a busy schedule and happy family, it’s easy to let cleaning take a backseat.
-If you’re not careful though messes can take over before you know it.
+With a busy schedule and a happy family, it’s easy to let cleaning take a backseat.
+If you’re not careful though, messes can take over before you know it.
 Use some of these tips to help you keep your house cleaner.